deeppavlov/DeepPavlov/deeppavlov/skills/go_bot/README.md

 ##### Templates

-You should provide a maping from actions to text templates in the following format (and set `template_type` to `"Template"`, DSTC2 uses an extention of templates –`"DualTemplate"`, you will probably not need them):
+You should provide a maping from actions to text templates in the following format (and set `template_type` to `"BaseTemplate"`, DSTC2 uses an extention of templates –`"DualTemplate"`, you will probably not need it):
   * `action\ttemplate`,
   * where filled slots in templates should start with "#" and mustn't contain whitespaces.